nf-core/rnafusion/docs/usage.md

 #### Issues with building references

 If process `FUSIONREPORT_DOWNLOAD` times out, it could be due to network restriction (e.g. if trying to run on HPC).
-As this process is lightweight in compute, storage and time, it is recommended to run on local machines with:
+As this process is lightweight in compute, storage and time, running on local machines with the following options might solve the issue:

 ```bash
 nextflow run nf-core/rnafusion  \